The Tunnel to Summer, the Exit of Goodbyes: Plot

 During another expedition into the tunnel, Kaoru and Anzu aim to spend precisely 108 seconds inside—equivalent to three days outside—but they exceed this time, emerging at 4 a.m.
-They retreat to Anzu's apartment, where she explains her own wish: her grandfather, a struggling manga artist, became a burden on her family, and when she expressed her own ambition to follow in his footsteps, her parents disowned her.
+They retreat to Anzu's apartment, where she explains her own wish: her grandfather, a struggling manga artist, became a burden on her family, and when she expressed her own ambition to follow in his footsteps, her parents disowned her and her grandfather.
 She desires the talent to become a renowned manga artist.
 The papers they retrieved from the tunnel are an old manga she wrote as a child, discarded by her father.
 Kaoru reads it and insists she already possesses talent.

 After a summer festival date, Kaoru returns home to find his father with a new partner.
 The next day, he persuades Anzu to delay their final tunnel trip, but soon afterward, he vanishes.
-Anzu, fearing the worst, rushes to the tunnel and receives a message from Kaoru revealing the tunnel's true nature: it cannot grant wishes, only restore what was lost.
-He urges her to pursue her dream as a manga artist so he may one day see her work when he escapes.
-Heartbroken, Anzu admits she simply wanted to remain with him.
+Worrying about Kaoru, Anzu returns to the tunnel and receives a message from Kaoru revealing the tunnel's true nature: it cannot grant wishes, only to restore what was lost.
+He urges her to pursue her dream as a manga artist so he may one day see her work when he leaves.
+Heartbroken, Anzu admits she simply wanted to stay with him.
 Inside the tunnel, Kaoru finds himself reunited with Karen in a fabricated reality.
 However, he begins receiving messages from the outside—an impossibility—and Karen assures him she will be content as long as he is happy with someone he loves.
 Realizing his true desire is to be with Anzu, Kaoru accepts Karen's death and resolves to leave.

-Eight years pass outside.
-Anzu has become a moderately successful but disillusioned manga artist.
-One day, she returns to the train station where she first met Kaoru and collapses in tears, confessing she has remembered him.
+Eight years pass outside, Anzu has become a moderately successful but disillusioned manga artist.
+One day, she returns to the train station where she first met Kaoru, confessing she has remembered him.
 Anzu receives a message from Kaoru and rushes to the tunnel, believing he has emerged.
-Inside, Kaoru slips and falls, only to awaken to Anzu's presence.
-They share a kiss, and he finally exits the tunnel—13 years and 102 days after first entering.
+Inside, Kaoru slips and falls before waking up and being reunited with Anzu.
+They reconcile, before leaving the tunnel—13 years and 102 days after first entering.